 Random images from Japan taken with a disposable camera 2003/04 [click to scroll] DISPOSABLE JAPAN #1

-Categories: Art Music & Culture, Tokyo Days, Travel: Inside Japan • Tags: art, asia, blog, culture, design, ikimasho, japan, japanese, justin egli, photography, se asia, south east asia, tokyo, travel, urban
+Categories: Art Music & Culture, Daily Life in Tokyo, Travel: Inside Japan • Tags: art, asia, blog, culture, design, ikimasho, japan, japanese, justin egli, photography, se asia, south east asia, tokyo, travel, urban

 Kyary Pamyu Pamyu.
 Photography by Matt Irwin, taken from the December 2012 issue of Dazed I’m happy to have another article published in DAZED this month.
 You can read the piece here, or below.
 (Warning: there’s a ridiculous flashing image of a Ganguro I drew at the end of this page.)
 I’ll be back living in Tokyo from January so looking forward to writing more stuff on ground level.
 What the hell has happened to Tokyo’s fashion subcultures?
 Don’t say ‘sayonara’ just yet. […]